1jour1vin

 Bettane & Desseauve

-The first grand cru planted on the estate, Altenberg is powerful, smooth, and very deep, with an almost perfect expression of the minerality of the terroir.
-A wine with excellent aging potential.
+The Altenberg, the estate’s first grand cru, is powerful, smooth, and deeply complex, offering a near-perfect expression of the terroir’s minerality.
+A wine with exceptional aging potential.

 About the estate: